jamesu/rucksack/README.markdown

 The most likely explanation is that the database schema has been updated.
 You'll need to type in the following command to resolve this:

     rake db:migrate

+Also note that if you are migrating from the rails 4 version of rucksack, there is currently no migration for file data as it has been refactored to use ActiveStorage.

 Have fun!